radcamp/radcamp.github.io/NYC2019/index.md

 Don't forget to get a sweet group photo!

 ## Acknowledgements
+RADcamp NYC 2019 Part I materials are prepared by Sandra Hoffberg, Natalia Bayona Vasquez, and Travis Glenn.
+Many things we reference can be found on [BadDNA.uga.edu](baddna.uga.edu).
+We borrowed supplies from the Rubenstein, Duik-Wasser, and Hickerson labs at Columbia and CCNY.
-RADCamp NYC 2019 materials are largely based on materials from the [RADCamp AF-Biota workshop](https://radcamp.github.io/AF-Biota/) which were created by Isaac Overcast, Mariana Vasconcellos, and Laura Bertola.
+RADCamp NYC 2019 Part II materials are largely based on materials from the [RADCamp AF-Biota workshop](https://radcamp.github.io/AF-Biota/) which were created by Isaac Overcast, Mariana Vasconcellos, and Laura Bertola.